development

 Using Polygons in Routing Coverage Files

-When building your routing app coverage file, you place polygon geometry inside GeoJSON Feature objects.
-For apps that serve multiple disconnected regions, you can use a MultiPolygon geometry type that groups several polygons into a single feature.
-Keeping polygons as simple as possible reduces file size and processing time.
-Avoid unnecessary detail in coastlines or borders unless your service boundary truly follows those contours.
+When building your routing app coverage file, place polygon geometry inside GeoJSON Feature objects.
+For apps that serve multiple disconnected regions, use a MultiPolygon geometry type that groups several polygons into a single feature.
+Keep polygons simple to reduce file size and processing time.
+Avoid unnecessary detail in coastlines or borders unless your service boundary follows those contours precisely.